-Before I travel to a race, I have a mantra that I've been repeating to myself since I was a Junior: "jersey shoes shorts helmet license; jersey shoes shorts helmet license."
-I say it a few times as I load up my bag, put everything in the car, and again as I'm driving away from my house.
+Before I travel to a race, I have a mantra that I've been repeating to myself since I was a junior: "jersey shoes shorts helmet license; jersey shoes shorts helmet license."
+I say it a few times as I load up my bag, put everything in the car, and again as I'm driving away from home or where ever I’m staying.
 It's a basic list of all the things I really can't be without at the race.
 Everything that's not on this list I can likely borrow without difficulty or without negatively affecting my performance, (though the last thing I might want to wear is someone else's shorts.)
-And while technology means you might carry your phone to registration rather than a paper license, it's still good to leave on the list.
+And while technology means you might carry your phone to registration rather than a paper license, it's still good to leave it on the list.

 In actuality, your preparation for the race happens over the course of the week leading up to it, and reaches a peak the day before.
 Staying on top of life and training, focusing on effective time management, and keeping your stress levels low are keys to getting to the weekend ready to race rather than over the edge.

 Two Days Before

 Two days before the race will typically be a recovery day, and that means you have some additional time to take care of tasks you won't have time for the day before your event, especially if that's a travel day.
 This could be Thursday or Friday, and if you have full work days, might mean you're taking the day completely off from riding in order to complete those tasks in the time you usually use to train.

 A clean bike is one of those small things that makes a big difference, and two days before is a great day to do it.
 A grease-free, silver drivetrain that doesn't crunch with dirt and actually shifts when you want it to means there's one less thing to distract you when you go to the start line.
 Give your bike the once (or twice) over with a bucket, brush and a mild degreaser (ideally one that won't kill the flowers or the neighborhood cats) and you'll be in business.
 This also means it will be running well for your opening up workout the next day, and you can be sure it's operating properly.